Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Introduction

 Normally, every dataset has a domain-specific annotation scheme that consists of a set of associated sentence classes.
 This raises the second set of research questions with regard to the consolidation of these annotation schemes.
 Prior work \citep{Liakata2010CorporaFT} annotated a dataset multiple times with different schemes, and analysed the multivariate frequency distributions of the classes.
 They found that the investigated schemes are complementary and should be combined.
 However, annotating datasets multiple times is costly.
-To support the consolidation of different annotation schemes across domains, we examine the following research questions: \begin{itemize} \item[] RQ5: Can a model trained with multiple datasets recognise the semantic relatedness of classes from different annotation schemes? \item[] RQ6: Can we derive a consolidated, domain-independent annotation scheme to compile a new dataset to train a domain-independent classifier? \end{itemize}
+To support the consolidation of different annotation schemes across domains, we examine the following RQs: \begin{itemize}[nosep] \itemsep{-1em} \item[RQ5:] Can a model trained with multiple datasets recognise the semantic relatedness of classes from different annotation schemes?\\ \item[RQ6:] Can we derive a consolidated, domain-independent annotation scheme and use that scheme to compile a new dataset to train a domain-independent model? \\ \end{itemize}